 2. Scanning electron microscope (SEM):

 SEM is primarily used for visualizing the surface architecture of the specimen (pollen grains, hairs, membranes, etc.) rather than the internal details.

 In a SEM, an electron beam is scanned across the surface and a three dimensional image is produced.
 The construction plan and working principles of a SEM is different from that of Tem.
 In SEM, an accelerated beam of electrons is produced from the electron gun and is focused on the specimen by the condenser lens.
 The magnetic lenses of a SEM are so constructed as to produce an extremely thin beam of electrons.
 Electrons are then transmitted from the collector to a detector which has a substance that emits light when struck by electrons.
 The light so emitted is converted to an electrical current which is used to control the brightness of an image on a CRT (Cathode Ray Tube) screen.

 The secondary electrons deflected out of the specimen will be a replica of the refractive index of the surface and thus produce an image on the CRT screen revealing all the topographical details.
 Image contrast mainly depends on surface topography which determines the number of secondary electrons reaching the detector.
 The image on the CRT screen will be three dimensional.
 Magnification of the image of the specimen in SEM is not achieved through the lenses as in a light microscope or TEM.

 It is dependent upon the ratio of the length of the scan across the specimen surface to the length of the scan of CRT.
 For instance if the electron beam scans 100 nm across of specimen and the image on CRT is 100 nm, the magnification is 100000 times.
 Thus one can decide the magnification (depending on the requirement) by adjusting the scan distance across the specimen.

 2. Shadow casting: In this technique, the specimen is coated with an extremely thin layer of gold, gold-palladium or platinum at an oblique angle, so that the specimen produces a shadow on the uncoated side.
 The shadow technique results in the production of a three dimensional topographic image of the specimen.
 Coating is done with a device called a sputter coater.
 In some cases double shadowing also can be done by coating the materials from two different angles.

-In this technique, widely used for the study of architectural pattern of the wall surface of spores, pollen etc, a thin layer of a coherent material is coated on to the specimen who is then floated on to a water surface, from where it is transferred on to a strong acid or alkali.
+3. Surface replica: In this technique, widely used for the study of architectural pattern of the wall surface of spores, pollen etc, a thin layer of a coherent material is coated on to the specimen who is then floated on to a water surface, from where it is transferred on to a strong acid or alkali.
 This dissolves the specimen without damaging the replica.
 The replica is then dried and kept on the metal grid for viewing.